UVAFME/UVAFME.github.io/modelDescription.md

 ## Climate

 Climate in UVAFME is simulated through input distributions of monthly temperature (ºC), precipitation (cm), and cloud cover (tenths of sky covered).
 The average monthly minimum and maximum temperatures, precipitation, and cloud cover, as well as standard deviations for these values (generally derived from at least 30 years of historical climate data) are used to create a range of possible values for a site in question.
-Monthly and daily weather conditions are the same across all plots within a site.
+These monthly values are generated anew for each year of the simulation on each site and are equal across all plots within a site.